Thomas Emmette Stancil

 Emmette requested advice from Ralph about starting a dairy.
 He figured out how to get $120 a month in profit.
 This would pay for his cows.

 Rose and sister Martha in 1942.
-Family photo
+Family archives

-Emmette mentioned being home July 4 and going to church with Aunt Laura and his Mother.
-His grandma, Celia Jane Mercer Kennedy was there too for two weeks.
-Emmette said that his Ma's crop was good and so was Effie and Robert's.
+Emmette mentioned being home on July 4 and going to church with Aunt Laura and his Mother.
+His grandma, Celia Jane Mercer Kennedy, was there too for two weeks.
+Emmette said that his Ma's crop was good, and so was Effie and Robert's.
 Rain was needed for the corn and cotton.
 Emmette called Robert ‘Bob'.
 Bob also ran Emmette's store.
 Emmette voiced concern that Bob could only get 1/8 as much gas and drinks as he could sell.

-Emmette almost lost his life when he touched a live 110 volt wire that was suppose to be insulated properly.
-He was so wet with sweat that his leather gloves were wet and leather jacket too and they conducted the electricity.
+Emmette almost lost his life when he touched a live 110-volt wire that was supposed to be insulated properly.
+He was so wet with sweat that his leather gloves were wet, and his leather jacket too, and they conducted the electricity.
 Employees did not use any rubber on the connection but just tar dope.
-He was very sore and a heating pad helped but he did develop high fever with chills.
+He was very sore, and a heating pad helped, but he did develop a high fever with chills.
 He forced himself to go to work.

 Emmette signed for Jr. to join the Navy on July 21, 1942, but lamented that he might never see him again.
 Emmette knew he had done all he could for Junior financially and with personal advice.